 Going a step further now, the Censor officials have been instructed to hand over adult certificates even if there are a couple of smoking scenes in a film.

-must reflect the realities of life.
+film must reflect the realities of life.
 Smoking is a reality of life.
 It may be undesirable but it exists.
-It is not banned by any law, Justice Kaul said in his 50-page judgement passed on the petition of film director Mahesh Bhatt challenging the
+It is not banned by any law, Justice Kaul said in his 50-page judgement passed on the petition of film director Mahesh Bhatt

 Don't smoke pups...